 LET’S NOT PREJUDGE ANYTHING

-My favorite daughter, who is nearly finished with her Ph.D. in demographics, earned her undergraduate degree in linguistics a decade or more ago.
+My favorite daughter, who holds a Ph.D. in demographics from Cal Berkeley (forgive the proud papa boast), earned her undergraduate degree in linguistics a decade or more ago.
 That came after 20 years of listening to her mother and me complain that the English language is going to hell.

 You know, to be perfectly honest, at the end of the day I could literally die at the debasement of the King’s English.
 A prime example, IMHO, is the ubiquitous airline expression “preboarding.”
 Since when does one “preboard” by boarding?
 And the credit-card come-on I got the other day, telling me I was “pre-qualified?”
 Just what is that?
 Am I qualified?
 Or not qualified?
 To me, “qualified” seems rather binary – you are or you aren’t.

-Which brings me to today’s case.
-Ann sued her neighbor Mike because, after she gave him permission to perform “limited trimming” of her Norway Oak tree, the branches of which were overhanging his property, she says he over-trimmed, hacked away at the tree roots and smeared a foreign substance on the root he did not hack.
+This brings me to today’s case.
+Ann sued her neighbor Mike because, after she gave him permission to perform “limited trimming” of her Norway Oak tree, the branches of which were overhanging his property, she says he over-trimmed, hacked away at the tree roots, and smeared a foreign substance on the root he did not hack.
 Her expert said the Norway Maple was worth $96,000.